 When is a baby’s brain fully developed in the womb?

-An amazing fact about the human brain is that it continues to develop after birth, even well into early adulthood.
-After birth, many of the ways you respond to your baby will help his brain development.
+In terms of fetal development, your baby’s brain actually keeps growing after birth!
+An amazing fact about the human brain is it continues to develop after the birth of your baby, even well into early adulthood.
+After birth, many of the ways you respond to your baby may help his brain development.

 Check out The Fourth Trimester – 8 Ways To Create One For Your Baby for more information about responding to your baby.